 How long does stuff last in the freezer?

 As far as safety is concerned, forever if kept frozen.
-The quality may deteriorate, but defrost and taste before throwing away!
+The quality may deteriorate, and things with lots of fat can go rancid, so these foods would be best eaten within a month or two.
+If unsure, defrost and cook, give it a try before throwing away!

 What is freezer burn?